 Gingerbread Buttercream Frosting:

 - In the bowl of a stand mixer or a large bowl, beat 2 cups of room temperature butter on a low speed for 30 seconds with a paddle or whisk attachment (or hand mixer) until smooth.

 - Add in 2 tsp vanilla extract, 1/2 tsp salt, 2 Tbsp molasses, 1 Tbsp cinnamon, 1 1/2 tsp ginger, 1 1/2 tsp nutmeg and beat on low.

-- Slowly add in 7 cups of powdered sugar.
-Add in 1/4 cup of heavy cream half way through make the frosting easier to mix.
+- Slowly mix in 7 cups of powdered sugar on a low speed.
+Add in 1/4 cup of heavy cream halfway through make the frosting easier to mix.

 - Scrape down the sides and bottom of the bowl with a rubber spatula as needed.

 - Mix on a low speed until the ingredients are fully incorporated and the desired consistency is reached.

 - If the frosting is too thick, add in additional cream (1 Tbsp at a time).
 If the frosting is too thin, add in more powdered sugar (1/4 cup at a time).